PBS Online Claiming for software vendors

 The Online Technical Support Helpdesk will also supply the latest reason codes to integrate into the PDS.

-The testing process involves two business units within Medicare Australia: the Online Technical Support Helpdesk and the Online Technical Support Integration Testing Team.
+The testing process involves two business units within Medicare: the Online Technical Support Helpdesk and the Online Technical Support Integration Testing Team.

 - the Online Technical Support Integration Testing Team conducts the testing process, including scheduling testing times for all vendors.